arkypita/Vigotech-VG-L7X/CustomFirmware-VG-L7x/README.md

 # Welcome to the VG-L7X Custom Firmware!
-This is Firmware is designed to use the VG-L7X laser engraver with any GRBL compatilbe software.
+This is Firmware is designed to use the VG-L7X laser engraver with any GRBL compatilbe software, without any hardware hack.

 ## Flashing any firmware on your control board may void warranty!
 You also can brick your board!

 ![vgl7x](https://user-images.githubusercontent.com/8782035/96716014-c2481400-13a4-11eb-9c7f-2a90dcbe5fc6.jpg)